 The Foundation Training Program

-HELP’s foundation training program begins with an untrained and barely handled (or not handled) young elephant has 6 phases:
+HELP’s foundation training program begins with an untrained and barely handled (or not ever handled) young elephant.

 Like horse training, elephant training is a few thousand years old and while this handed-down information has been successful, we now know of even more successful ways to train animals that are not based on punishment for non-compliance.
 This new information is only half a century old, so it has been absent from the general knowledge of horse and elephant trainers throughout the centuries.
 Having said that, some elements of the traditional approach are fully aligned with a scientific appraisal so we incorporate these practices in our programs.
 For example, the words and signals that are used such as using the touch of the mahout’s toes on the elephant’s ear makes good sense.